Automattic/jetpack/projects/github-actions/repo-gardening/src/tasks/flag-oss/readme.md

 # Flag OSS

-Flags PRs opened by external contributors (not from a branch on the main repo), and adds the "OSS Citizen" label.
+Flags PRs opened by external contributors (not from a branch on the main repo), adds the "OSS Citizen" label, and posts a Slack message to your team channel to let everyone know you've got a contribution from an external contributor.

 ## Rationale